teal-language/tl/docs/src/structs.md

 ## Current limitations

-- Methods added to a parent *after* a child struct is declared do not reach the child — neither in the type checker nor at runtime (methods are flattened at declaration time).
+- Methods (including `init`) cannot be declared on a struct *after* its child structs: methods are flattened and inits chained into children at the children's declaration time, so anything added later would silently not reach them — the checker rejects such declarations with a clear error.
 Declare parent methods before child structs.
 - Generic structs (`struct X<T>`) are not supported yet and produce a clear error.
 - Default value expressions are checked in the scope of the struct
   declaration: forward references to names declared later in the module are rejected (see *Default values* above).